drmperez/HostDesigner_tutorials/mm_ligand_eval.md

 energy versus radius plots, where the ∆E<sub>1</sub> plot is offset from the ∆E<sub>tot</sub> plot by a constant ∆E<sub>2</sub> value.

-To provide an example of how to use scanme, six example PCModel input files are provided as Supporting Information (in directory size_scan).
+To provide an example of how to use *scanme*, six example PCModel input files are provided as Supporting Information (in directory size_scan).
 The first training assignment is to determine and compare intrinsic metal size preferences in bis-amine and bis-ether chelates when the connecting link between the donor groups is varied over 1,2-ethane, cis-1,2-cyclohexane, and trans-1,2-cyclohexane links.
-To do this run scanme for each of the input structures doing conformer searches for each case and graph the ∆E<sub>tot</sub>
+To do this run *scanme* for each of the input structures doing conformer searches for each case and graph the ∆E<sub>tot</sub>
 values vs. metal ion radii for all six ligands on the same plot.